mkrell23/NpcGen/README.md

 * Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application
     * The rollCharacter() method in characterClass.js calls the statRoll() method in the same file.
 Both of these use and modify an array and return the values to another function
 * Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
-    * The constructor method for the Character class takes three parameters: the character's name, race, and class
+    * The factory function for the Character class (createCharacter) takes three parameters: the character's name, race, and class

 Instructions to Run:
 * [Click Here](https://mkrell23.github.io/NpcGen/) to see it on GitHub Pages
 * Download files, start webserver in directory, launch Chrome.
-    * I usually use `python3 -m http.server 8080 --bind 127.0.0.1`
+    * ie. `python3 -m http.server 8080 --bind 127.0.0.1`